 Show Evaluation Status determines if small icons are shown to the right of each lot on the grid.
 EstateVal shows two icons, one for the Date of Death Report and one for the Alternate Date; GiftVal shows one, for the Date of Gift Report; CostBasis shows one, for the Basis Date Report.
 The following icons indicate the lot’s status for the associated report:

 - Grey Dot: The lot has not been evaluated yet

 - Green Dot: The lot has been successfully evaluated

 - Yellow Dot: The lot has been successfully evaluated, but for a date prior to the evaluation date — this is common for thinly-traded securities

-- Yellow Box with a Pencil: The lot has been priced with “user-defined” values, meaning pricing manually entered by the user
+- Blue Dot or Yellow Square: The lot has been priced with “user-defined” values, meaning pricing manually entered by the user

-- Red X: The lot did not successfully evaluate — this is usually the result of a bad or out-dated security identifier
+- Red Dot with White X or Red X: The lot did not successfully evaluate — this is usually the result of a bad or out-dated security identifier

 The evaluation status icons allow you to quickly find problems or errors with a report, without having to print it out.